So

 mounting bolts on the side of the switch glowed red-hot.

-That is rarely a good sign.
+Those are rarely good signs.
 So I pulled the battery

 out and